1. ZAK Awards for Excellence in Facade Design 2018 Winner- Residential Design

 2. The Merit List: Shortlist 2018-19

-The design developed from the client’s brief, which was to have a modern house inspired from the family’s roots in Kerala, India.
-We looked towards traditional palace construction of Kerala for inspiration.
+The design developed from the client’s brief, which was to have a modern house inspired by the family’s roots in Kerala, India.
+We looked towards the traditional palace construction of Kerala for inspiration.

 Carved columns, which are a prominent element of traditional Kerala house architecture, were adopted but with a contemporary twist.
-We fashioned them using metal sheet, cut out to match the silhouette of a traditional column and placed as a cross.
+We fashioned them using metal sheets, cut them out to match the silhouette of a traditional column, and placed them as a cross.
 These columns frame the front of the house and sit on a large continuous overhanging balcony.
 The overhang in the front not only protects the south façade but also allows for ample cross ventilation.

 The planning has been kept simple.
-The open and continuous public and semi public spaces are on the ground floor along with the guest bedrooms.
+The open and continuous public and semi-public spaces are on the ground floor along with the guest bedrooms.
 Individual private spaces for the couple and their children, along with a separate family area are on the first floor.
-The main exercise of designing the plan as an outward looking structure was to take full advantage of views.
+The main exercise of designing the plan as an outward-looking structure was to take full advantage of the views.
 The front opens up to a quiet street and the rear to a park.
 A centrally located skylight over the staircase allows a mild draft of air by ventilating it at the upper level aiding the movement of air.